-- The external lighting strategy has been designed in compliance with Table 1 (and its accompanying notes) of the ILE Guidance notes for the reduction of obtrusive light, 200574, (see Additional Information below - Buildings located in Scotland must also refer to the Compliance Notes below for additional criteria). - 2.
+- The external lighting strategy has been designed in compliance with Table 1 (and its accompanying notes) of the ILE Guidance notes for the reduction of obtrusive light, 200595, (see Additional Information below - Buildings located in Scotland must also refer to the Compliance Notes below for additional criteria). - 2.
 All external lighting (except for safety and security lighting) can be automatically switched off between 2300hrs and 0700hrs.
 This can be achieved by providing a timer for all external lighting set to the appropriate hours. - 3.
 If safety or security lighting is provided and will be used between 2300hrs and 0700hrs, this part of the lighting system complies with the lower levels of lighting recommended during these hours in Table 1 of the ILE's Guidance notes, for example by using an automatic switch to reduce the lighting levels at 2300 or earlier. - 4.
-Illuminated advertisements, where specified, must be designed in compliance with ILE Technical Report 5 The Brightness of Illuminated Advertisements75.
+Illuminated advertisements, where specified, must be designed in compliance with ILE Technical Report 5 The Brightness of Illuminated Advertisements96.

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new build projects.
-Refurbishment For refurbishment projects, in addition to any new external lighting specific any existing lighting that will remain post development must be assessed against the criteria of this issue.
+Refurbishment For refurbishment projects, in addition to any new external lighting specified, any existing lighting that will remain post development must be assessed against the criteria of this issue.
 Extensions to existing buildings If the scope of the assessment covers the new extension only, then it is only new lighting specified as part of that extended works that must be assessed against the criteria for this issue.
 If the new and existing building is being assessed as one, then the rule for refurbishments (above) applies to the existing building.
-Shell Only There are no additional or different criteria to those outlined above specific to shell-only assessments.
-Fit Out Only There are no additional or different criteria to those outlined above specific to fit out-only assessments.
+Entire new development Where the assessment is of an entire new development, the criteria apply site- wide.
+Individual building on existing site Where the assessment is of an individual building on an existing site then only those areas affected by the works i.e. within the construction zone, must be assessed.

 No external lighting If there is no external lighting on or around the assessed development the credit can be awarded by default.

-Buildings located in Scotland Safety lights In addition to the criteria above, buildings located in Scotland must comply with the light pollution criteria in the guidance note 'Controlling Light Pollution and Reducing Lighting Energy Consumption 76 .
+Buildings located in Scotland In addition to the criteria above, buildings located in Scotland must comply with the light pollution criteria in the guidance note ' Controlling Light Pollution and Reducing Lighting Energy Consumption 97 .
 This can be demonstrated via completion of the checklists in Annexes B and C of this document by a relevant member of the design team.
-Flush stud lights used for safety purposes in vehicle manoeuvring areas may Floodlighting, signage lighting be excluded from the assessment.
-The guidance notes recommend the setting of a curfew, during which all non-essential external lighting is switched off.
+Safety lights Flush stud lights used for safety purposes in vehicle manoeuvring areas may be excluded from the assessment.
+Floodlighting, signage lighting The guidance notes recommend the setting of a curfew, during which all non- essential external lighting is switched off.
 This will normally include floodlighting, signage and all lighting that is not required for safety or security.
 Essential lighting between 2300 and 0700 Where essential lighting is provided between 2300 and 0700, i.e. for 24-hour operating buildings, the system is able to automatically switch to the lower levels of lighting recommended in the ILE Guidance notes for lighting during these hours (or provide these lower levels at all times).
 Specific security criteria Any light fittings in the areas outlined above that are specified to comply with specific security criteria/standards, and where those criteria and the BREEAM assessment criteria are not complementary, can be excluded from the assessment of this issue.
 In these circumstances the assessor must obtain evidence confirming that such criteria are applicable to the assessed development.